I certainly didn't set out to become an expert on how to heal a broken heart—however, life seemed to offer me the opportunity!

 You then have an opportunity to reset and cultivate a healthier future for yourself.

-Healing broken hearts is not a straightforward process.
+To heal a broken heart is not a straightforward process.

-Once you have established safety you may continue to spiral through the other steps of grieving, emotional regulation and self reflection with each layer of healing.
+Once you've established safety, you may continue to spiral through the other steps of grieving, emotional regulation and self reflection with each layer of healing.

 Trust the process and your own inner voice as you continue to navigate the road back home to yourself.